Norberto Bobbio: Life and views

-Academic career and honors
+Academic career and honours

 Bobbio studied philosophy of law with Gioele Solari; he later taught this subject in Camerino, Siena, Padua, and ultimately back in Turin as Solari's successor in 1948; from 1972 to 1984, he was a professor of political science in Turin.

 He was a National Associate of the Lincean Academy and longtime co-director of the Rivista di Filosofia.
-He became a Corresponding Associate of the British Academy in 1966; in 1979 he was nominated as Senator-for-life by Italian President Sandro Pertini.
+He became a Corresponding Associate of the British Academy in 1966; in 1984, he was nominated as Senator-for-life by Italian President Sandro Pertini.

-The award received by Bobbio include:
+The awards received by Bobbio include: